Quantum critical theories in a periodic potential: strange metallic thermoelectric and magnetotransport: Introduction

 A chemical potential lattice also has a third scale $\delta\mu$, encoding the size of the lattice variations.
 Intuited by real metals with a finite density of valence electrons, one normally studies the weak lattice regime, where the average chemical potential is parametrically larger than the size of these variations; $\bar{\mu}\gg \delta \mu$.
 For quantum critical theories placed in such a lattice, all changes w.r.t.~the translational invariant theory are then encoded as functions of two dimensionless parameters $\bar{\mu}/G$ and $\delta \mu/G$.

-Chesler, Lucas, and Sachdev realized that the study of the strong lattice regime $\mu \ll \delta\mu$ in such critical theories becomes tractably simpler by taking the extremal value $\bar{\mu}=0$ \cite{chesler_conformal_2014}.
+Chesler, Lucas, and Sachdev realized that the study of the strong lattice regime $\delta\mu \gg \bar{\mu}$ in such critical theories becomes tractably simpler by taking the extremal value $\bar{\mu}=0$ \cite{chesler_conformal_2014}.
 This eliminates a background scale, simplifying the structure of the solutions and opening the possibility of universal transport regimes exhibiting scaling collapse.
 This may therefore serve as a testing ground for strongly correlated physics near or at quantum criticality where translational symmetry breaking is strong.
-In this article we extend their findings of electronic transport in this special regime in 1D lattices to 2D lattices including DC and AC thermal-, thermoelectric- and magneto-transport.
+In this article we extend their findings of electronic transport in this special regime from 1D to 2D lattices, covering DC and AC thermal, thermoelectric, and magnetotransport.
 As Chesler, Lucas and Sachdev, we use holographic models of quantum criticality to compute these responses.

 For an experimental realization of such physics, graphene at charge neutrality naturally comes to mind.
-Indeed, many studies have considered the scenario of a spatially periodic chemical potential imposed on $\bar{\mu}=0$ charge neutral graphene either in terms of large scale ripples (a 1D periodic potential) or an egg-carton landscape (a 2D periodic potential), see e.g. \cite{parkAnisotropicBehaviorsMassless2008,hoSemimetalicGrapheneModulated2009,parkNewGenerationMassless2008,wangElectronicBandGaps2010,bursetTransportSuperlatticesSingle2011,yankowitzEmergenceSuperlatticeDirac2012,breyNonlocalQuantumEffects2020,fernandesEffectiveMediumModel2023}.
-Most of these take a non- or weakly-interacting point of view, even though charged excitations in graphene are arguably not weakly coupled.
+Indeed, many studies have considered the scenario of a spatially periodic chemical potential imposed on $\bar{\mu}=0$ charge neutral graphene either in terms of large scale ripples (a 1D periodic potential) or an egg-carton landscape (a 2D periodic potential), see e.g.,~\cite{parkAnisotropicBehaviorsMassless2008,hoSemimetalicGrapheneModulated2009,parkNewGenerationMassless2008,wangElectronicBandGaps2010,bursetTransportSuperlatticesSingle2011,yankowitzEmergenceSuperlatticeDirac2012,breyNonlocalQuantumEffects2020,fernandesEffectiveMediumModel2023}.
+Most of these adopt a non-interacting or weakly interacting point of view, even though charged excitations in graphene are arguably not weakly coupled.
 For 1D potentials, these weak coupling results agree qualitatively with the strong coupling approach in \cite{chesler_conformal_2014}.
 We shall show that this is not so for a 2D periodic potential, where the weak coupling approach surprisingly predicts no change to electrical transport \cite{bursetTransportSuperlatticesSingle2011}.
 Our approach at strong coupling does however show distinct physics that also differs from the 1D case; thus, both interactions and dimensionality matter.